manuel-uberti/filmsinwords/_posts/2019-12-02-once-upon-a-time.md

 quotes, fan-service, and homages can live within a much broader context.
 Instead of amusing the audience and himself with pop references and obscure trivia, he uses nostalgia as a platform to deliver punches at a world that is actually not the dream one used to believe in.
-And so we have an ageing actor whose forced to accept subpar roles, merely a peon at the disposal of producers and directors who just want to profit from his once glorious fame.
+And so we have an ageing actor who is forced to accept subpar roles, merely a peon at the disposal of producers and directors who just want to profit from his once glorious fame.
 Next to him a stuntman who, in spite of his easygoing attitude, has his future perilously attached to a movie star’s highs and lows.
 All faces of the other side of an industry that